 This is needed to clean off the factory default thermal paste.
 You’ll also need a roll of paper towels, but I am assuming you have that already.

-- Thermal Paste, Arctic MX-4 is my recommendation
+- Thermal Paste, Arctic MX-4 or Thermal Grizzly Kryonaut

-This is one of the better thermal pastes on the market.
-I have yielded good results on my fanless Raspberry Pi 4 and it’s got a good price to cooling ratio.
+Arctic MX-4 is one of the better more-affordable thermal pastes on the market.
+It has yielded good results on my fanless Raspberry Pi 4.
+It has a great price to cooling ratio.
+I have had people email and suggest Thermal Grizzly, it’s (slightly) more expensive but is rated better.

 You will also need a screwdriver set.